 Preserved intact are the 1913 mill itself, the 1890s Murray & Minges General Store, the 1880s Wheathouse, used as an exhibit gallery, the 1913 John Murray House, furnished to the period, and numerous outbuildings.
-Run by three generations of the Murray Family, who abandoned operations in 1967, the picturesque structures and surrounding land form the last milling complex in the county, meticulously preserved and interpreted by the Catawba County Historical Association since 1980 when restorations began, Governor James G. Martin attending the opening ceremony in 1988.
+Run by three generations of the Murray Family who closed operations in 1967, the picturesque structures and surrounding land form the last milling complex in the county, meticulously preserved and interpreted by the Catawba County Historical Association since 1980 when restorations began.
+Governor James G. Martin attended the opening ceremony in 1988.

 The centerpiece of the historic district is Murray’s Mill, built by John Murray, whose father, William, had operated a mill on the site since 1883.
 In 1906, William deeded the property to his sons, John and O.D.
 In 1907, John Murray acquired a 5/6 interest from his brother O.D., who would take over operation of the general store.
 In 1913, John replaced his father’s mill with the current two-story structure, adding a 22’ overshot waterwheel, in lieu of the former turbine.
 Making room for the mill’s expansion, the Murrays moved the general store to its present location.
 In 1938, John’s son, Lloyd, raised the dam six feet and installed the 28’ waterwheel.
 (It’s said that William’s original wooden dam stands beneath the surface of the present pond.)